MichaelGeraghty/ParkingPermitSystem/README.md

 A parking permit system using Access database c# app.

 Part 1.
 Creating a console C# app that can connect,read,insert,update and disconnect from an Access Database.
+Part 2.
+Adding the business layer with read,insert,update and delete now business class methods